 The strictly racing part, while it may not sound interesting, is actually pretty well done with fluid controls and a solid sense of speed.
 It probably comes as no surprise that all tracks are variations on tunnels, so there are no snowy mountains or sunny beaches a là Out Run or Buggy Boy.
 Still, they do mix well with the constant battling with the other contestant and feature plenty of difficult twists and turns.
 Not only there’s a selection of five tunnels, which is an acceptable number by 1987 standards for what was a budget title, but Tunnelvision also comes with a track editor, along with loading and saving to disk options!

 Binghe went all out for sure, the overall gameplay features of the game almost seem to come straight out of a PC from 2005, it doesn’t really feel like a budget title from 1987 in any way whatsoever.

 Get ready to hear "Bad luck!" a lot

-Definitely recommended if you like your racing games to be way more interesting than they need to be.
+Definitely recommended if one wishes racing games were way more loaded with features than they would ever need.

 If you would like to help me to keep the project running, be sure to check out my patreon or alternatively, offer me a coffee.